-The effects of doing keto long term (for more than 6-12 months at a time) are not well researched at the moment.
-That being said, many people feel great after years of keto and plan to stay on it indefinitely.
+Many people feel great after years of keto and plan to stay on it indefinitely.

 There isn’t anything inherently wrong with either approach if you do it sensibly.
 There are plenty of different ways to be successful, but most of all, it takes consistency and building healthy habits.

-We’ll now look into 4 of the best strategies to keep the weight off after losing it with keto.
+We’ll now look into four of the best strategies to keep the weight off after losing it with keto.
 They aren’t the only way to maintain, of course, but tend to yield very good results if done well.

 Top 4 Different Strategies For Maintaining Your Weight Loss After Keto

 #1.
-Stay Keto, Continue Tracking And Go For Maintenance Calories
+Stay Keto, Continue Tracking, And Go For Maintenance Calories